TryHackMe - BankGPT Write-Up

 - classification or verification workflows

-sometimes providing additional internal descriptions or metadata.
+the model responds increasingly openly - sometimes with additional internal descriptions or metadata.

-- It names internal designations or classifications
+- It mentions internal designations or classifications

-- Certain phrasings unexpectedly weaken protective mechanisms
+- Certain phrasings unexpectedly weaken protection mechanisms

 This demonstrates:

-Note: The guidelines are implemented at the conversation level — not based on genuine assessment of sensitivity.
-This creates potential attack surfaces.
+The guidelines are implemented at the conversation level - not based on a genuine assessment of sensitivity.

 🧩 Central Methods & Insights